 Celebration of our identity through arts, culture, heritage, sport and recreation

-Our individual and collective sense of identity and belonging is enhanced by participating in and enjoying these activities, which build connections with other people and to places.
+Our individual and collective sense of identity and belonging is enhanced by participating in and enjoying these activities, which build connections with other people and places.

-The Council has a leadership role in making Ōtautahi - Christchurch a city where diversity is welcomed and celebrated.
+The Council has a leadership role in making Ōtautahi-Christchurch a city where diversity is welcomed and celebrated.
 The Council is also committed to a partnership relationship with Ngāi Tahu Papatipu Rūnanga which recognises that they are mana whenua for the Ōtautahi - Christchurch district.

 As mana whenua, Ngāi Tahu has the longest association with many places and resources in the district, including settlements, transport routes, gardens, urupā (burial grounds), and places of importance for mahinga kai (food and resources).